mever-team/FairBench/docs/basics/reports.md

 4. [Explainable values](#explainable-values)

 !!! tip
-    To check for specific fairness assessments
+    To check for some well-known fairness metric, produce reports with
-    from the literature, produce reports that contain relevant information (e.g., multireports shown below)
+    relevant information (e.g., multireports shown below)
-    and extract from them appropriate [stamps](modelcards.md#stamps).
+    and extract the metric with its [stamp](modelcards.md#stamps).

 ## Generate reports